+The HR Committee has been established by the ANZGHL Board, and has been delegated authority to act as the remuneration committee for ANZBGL.
 The HR Committee supports the Board on remuneration and other HR matters.
 It reviews the remuneration policies and practices of the Group, and monitors market practice and regulatory and compliance requirements in Australia and overseas.